johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/ShadowGuide.md

 ```

 In reviewing the code, you can see we are recomposing or overriding the Default token.
 We start with
-the `vitalLayoutBase.Base`, then assign the default tokens of the header/footer components, and,
+the `vitalLayoutBase.Default`, then assign the default tokens of the header/footer components, and,
 lastly, export it.

 ?> **REMINDER:** Rebuild the Package with `npm run build -- --scope=<mysite>` and restart your site.